Against the hydraulic analogy

 If you ever picked up an introductory book about electronics, you were probably exposed to a teaching aid known as the hydraulic analogy.
 It is a reimagining of electronic circuits as a series of tubes; in this model, electricity is akin to water, batteries are pumps, and switches behave like valves.

-I learned the basics the same way, but I’ve come to detest this approach.
+I learned the basics the same way, but I’ve come to profoundly dislike this approach.
 I think it held me back for years.
 To be clear, analogies and simplifications are useful — but they need to hold water, requiring only incremental tweaks as you progress.
 And from this perspective, the hydraulic analogy springs far too many leaks.
+It’s also relied on for too long, in part because we haven’t poured nearly as much effort and creativity into the next step.

 Well, hold on to your wrench: in a typical JFET, aren’t the source and drain terminals supposed to be interchangeable?
 And don’t these transistors allow some gate current to flow when the voltage becomes slightly positive?…

 Mother of all manifolds!
 How do these models account for the “flow-to-pressure” (Id to Vds) curve of their namesake electronic components?
 Well… they don’t.
-In other words, good luck making sense of amplifiers.
+In other words, if you’ve gotten this far using hydraulics, good luck making sense of amplifiers.

 It gets worse; presented without comment is a well-publicized reinvention of a bipolar junction transistor (BJT) as a pull-chain toilet with a bucket instead of a handle: